awsdocs/aws-lambda-developer-guide/sample-apps/java-events-v1sdk/README.md

     }
     "200 OK"

+Let the script invoke the function a few times and then press `CRTL+C` to exit.

-The functions in this application are instrumented with AWS X-Ray.
+The application uses AWS X-Ray to trace requests.
 Open the [X-Ray console](https://console.aws.amazon.com/xray/home#/service-map) to view the service map.

 ![Service Map](/sample-apps/java-events-v1sdk/images/java-events-v1sdk-servicemap.png)